 - Low blood pressure when standing up (postural hypotension).
 This can cause dizziness or fainting.

-- Heart problems, include heart attack (myocardial infarction).
+- Heart problems, including heart attack (myocardial infarction).

 - Immune reconstitution inflammatory syndrome (IRIS), a condition that sometimes occurs when the immune system begins to recover after treatment with an HIV medicine.
 As the immune system gets stronger, it may have an increased response to a previously hidden infection.

-- Possible increased risk of infection or cancer.
+- Possible increased risk of other infections or cancer.

 Tell your health care provider if you have any side effect that bothers you or that does not go away.